2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ### Key Observations:

-- **Distance from City Center:** Negatively impacts price in both cities, emphasizing the premium on central locations.
+- **Distance from City Center:** Negatively impacts price in both cities, emphasising the premium on central locations.
 - **Superhost Status:** Minimal impact on price, slightly positive in Madrid, negligible in Barcelona.
 - **Kitchens:** Interestingly associated with lower prices, suggesting different market segments for properties without kitchens.
 - **Bedrooms:** Strongly correlated with higher prices, particularly in Madrid.